ericcornelissen/svgo-action/CONTRIBUTING.md

 | `test`, `coverage` | `integration` | Runs all and only integration tests   |
 | `test`             | `mutation`    | Runs mutation tests on the unit tests |

-Whenever you use the `coverage` variant of a script, a coverage report over the entire source code is generated.
+Whenever you use the `coverage` variant of a script, a coverage report will be generated.
 The report is available in HTML format at `_reports/coverage/lcov-report/index.html`.

 ### Mocking